nf-core/eager/docs/usage.md

 #### `--malt_min_support_percent`

 Specify the minimum number of reads (as a percentage of all assigned reads) a given taxon is required to have to be retained as a positive 'hit' in the RMA6 file.
 This only applies when `--malt_min_support_mode` is set to 'percent'.
 Default 0.01.

-#### `--malt_min_support_reads`

-Specify the minimum number of reads a given taxon is required to have to be retained as a positive 'hit' in the RMA6 file.
-This only applies when `--malt_min_support_mode` is set to 'reads'.
-Default: 1 .

 #### `--malt_max_queries`